Principle of laser welding

 Welding characteristics of steel

-Steel is an iron carbon alloy with carbon content between 0.04% – 2.3%.
-In order to ensure its toughness and plasticity, the carbon content generally does not exceed 1.7%.
+Steel is an alloy of iron and carbon, with a carbon content ranging between 0.04% and 2.3%.
+To ensure the steel’s toughness and plasticity, the carbon content typically does not exceed 1.7%.

 Classification by chemical composition: